jackmott/jackmott.github.io/_posts/2016-8-13-adventures-in-fsharp.markdown

 AHHHH, much better, and now we get array bounds elision from the JIT too.
 The impact of this change can be pretty big in some cases, when any functions applied per array element are very simple the array bounds checking makes up a sizeable % of total run time.
 In other cases it will be a very small impact.
 Array.map (fun x-> SieveofEratosthenes x) isn't going to be noticeably better.
-But it impacted almost all of the function in the Array module, and I assume (which is dangerous) it would take some overhead out of JITing the IL as well.
+But it impacted almost all of the functions in the Array module, and I assume (which is dangerous) it would take some overhead out of JITing the IL as well.

 If you want to know for sure if the loop is doing what you want, as 32Bit JITs differ from the 64 bit one differ from Mono etc., you will need to view the dissasembly.
 In
 Visual Studio you can get it at from Debug -> Windows -> Disassembly while the program is running.
 Here is an example of code with, and without a bounds check: